jimmoffitt/twitter_search/README.md

 ### Environment variables

 These scripts load authentication details and settings from *environment variables*.
-So, set the following variables to get started:

-If you are using the *search.js* script, which uses OAuth, the following variables need to be set:
+The *search.js* uses POST requests, and *search_get.js* using GET requests.
+If you are using these scripts, which use OAuth, the following variables need to be set:

 ```
 #Twitter Search